skaut/skaut-google-drive-gallery/plugin/readme.txt

 == Changelog ==

+= 2.7.1 =
+* Fixed a bug causing galleries not to load
+* Slightly tweaked the grid layout

 = 2.7.0 =
 * Added video support
 * Documented all of the source code

 = 2.6.0 =
-* Incorporated updates to Google Drive and its API, namely the rebranding of Team Drives as Shared drives.
+* Incorporated updates to Google Drive and its API, namely the rebranding of Team Drives as Shared drives
-* Added support for image captions sourced from the "description" field in Google Drive.
+* Added support for image captions sourced from the "description" field in Google Drive
-* Added more quality control with more still to follow.
+* Added more quality control with more still to follow

 = 2.5.0 =
-* Added support for pagination of gallery items with configurable page size and optional (enabled by default) autoloading.
+* Added support for pagination of gallery items with configurable page size and optional (enabled by default) autoloading
 * Added option to hide a part (a prefix to be more precise) of folder names.
-This is useful when folders are ordered by name to define own custom ordering.
+This is useful when folders are ordered by name to define own custom ordering
-* Fixed an issue with incorrect Authorised JavaScript origin for websites located in a subdirectory.
+* Fixed an issue with incorrect Authorised JavaScript origin for websites located in a subdirectory
-* Added more checks to plugin options to ensure they can't break it.
+* Added more checks to plugin options to ensure they can't break it
 * Enabled support for caching plugins

 = 2.4.0 =